Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/I2203 OS/Chp 1.md

 ## Normal Termination
 `int exit(int status);` found in `#include <sys/wait.h>` <label class="ob-comment" title="" style="">  <input type="checkbox"> <span style=""> the return is equivalent to exit(0) </span>Note</label>
 This function is used to exit out of the entire process when called
-- The `status` is a 1 byte number between 0 and 255 used by the process to tell its parent about its exit `status`
+- The `status` is a 1 byte number between 0 and 255 used by the process to tell its parent about its `exit status`

 ==Note: each process running in the system has a PCB==

 When the process exits it will stay on the system until its parent gets the info sent by `exit(status)` which means the process row in the PCB will stay and only gets deleted when what happens as said before.

-## How the parent gets info about the death of its child
+## How the parent gets info about the death of its child *(holy shit dude)*
 `int wait(int *statusPointer)` found in `#include <sys/wait.h>` The `wait` is a blocking statement.
 Example
 ```c